smart-on-fhir/smart-health-links/docs/spec.md

   * `aud` Required string indicating the FHIR Server Base URL where this token can be used (e.g.,  ``"https://server.example.org/fhir"``)
   * `query`: Optional array of strings acting as hints to the client, indicating queries it might want to make (e.g., `["Coverage?patient=123&_tag=family-insurance"]`)

-At configuration time, the Data Sharer's software SHALL generate (or obtain from the Resource Server) a random key used for encrypting/decrypting the files in the manifest (see ["Decryption"](#Encrypting-and-Decrypting-Files)).
+At configuration time, the SHL Management Tool SHALL generate a random key used for encrypting/decrypting the files in the manifest (see ["Decryption"](#Encrypting-and-Decrypting-Files)).

 :::info
 **:notebook:   Design Note (trust and encryption)**

-*This pattern of encrypting files allows for deployment scenarios where the Resource Server is not trusted to know the information inside of the manifest's files.
-In such scenarios, the Data Sharer and Data Recipient can treat the Resource Server as a blind intermediary.
-That said: in many deployment scenarios the Resource Server will be hosted by a healthcare provider or other entity that already has access to such files.
+*This pattern of encrypting files allows for deployment scenarios where the file server is not trusted to know the information inside the manifest's files.
+In such scenarios, the Sharing User and Receiving User can treat the server as a blind intermediary.
+That said: in many deployment scenarios, the file server will be hosted by a healthcare provider or other entity that already has access to such files.
 For consistency, this protocol always applies encryption.*
 :::

 :::info
-**:notebook:   Design Note (Data Sharer "internals")**
+**:notebook:   Design Note (SHL Management Tool "internals")**

-*We do not standardize the protocol by which the Data Sharer's local software communicates with the Resource Server.
+*We do not standardize the protocol by which the SHL Management Tool's local software communicates with its server-side components.
 These may be provided by the same vendor and use internal APIs to communicate -- or there may be no "local" software at all.*
 :::

-## Data Sharer Generates a SHLink URI
+## SHL Management Tool Generates a SHLink URI

 ### Establish a SHLink Manifest URL

-Based the configuration from (1), the resource server generates a "manifest URL" for the new SHLink.
+Based the configuration from (1), the SHL Management Tool generates a "manifest URL" for the new SHLink.
 The manifest URL:

 * SHALL include at least **256 bits of entropy**
     * A suggested approach is to generate a cryptographically strong 32-byte random sequence and then base64url-encode this sequence to obtain a 43-character string that is used as a path segment.
 For example: `https://shl.example.org/manifests/I91rhba3VsuGXGchcnr6VHlQFKxfE28kuZ0ssbEuxno/manifest.json`
 * SHALL NOT exceed **128 characters** in length (note, this maximum applies to the `url` field of the SHLink Payload, not to the entire SHLink URI).

-The Data Sharer's software incorporates the manifest URL into a SHLink as follows:
+The SHL Management Tool incorporates the manifest URL into a SHLink as described below.

 ### Construct a SHLink Payload